 In the SEWNUP project five artists have produced artworks that respond to their investigations into the tension between the beauty, comfort and social identity provided by textiles and clothing products on one hand and either questionable aspects of the product cycle or are assessments of the handmade on the other.
-In Stage 1 April 2020 three artists have exhibited and sought audience engagement at Lyttleton Stores.
-They are Linda Adair, Eloise Maree and Tom Isaacs.
+In Stage 1 April 2020 three artists Linda Adair, Eloise Maree and Tom Isaacs exhibited and sought audience engagement at Lyttleton Stores.

-Due to the Covid19 limitations on gathering stage one is an exhibition without publicity.
-It is an incidental art experience to your shopping for food and groceries.
-One of the works is intended to be seen best from the outside as an incidental experience when getting your exercise.
-Later this year(November) or early next year stage 2 of the the exhibition and the associated public programmes of opening/dinner, seminar and a workshop will occur.
-At that time all artists will exhibit.
-The additional artists will be the collaborative team of Rachel Peachey and Paul Mosig and the textile artist Tess Rappa.
-Also at that time the online catalogue of all works, all artists and with a contextualising essay by Elin Howe will be published.
+Due to the Covid-19 limitations on gathering stage one was an exhibition without publicity.
+It was an incidental art experience to your shopping for food and groceries.
+One of the works was intended to be seen best from the outside as an incidental experience when getting your exercise.

 List of Artists and Works in Stage One of the Project: